 Getting the best deal

 It may be worth contacting several companies to get the best quote for you.
-There is no general rule about whether insurance companies will protect or ‘hold over’ any no claims bonus that you may have earned.
+If you have not been driving for two years, this may affect any no-claims discount you had before.
+However, there is no general rule about whether insurance companies will protect or ‘hold over’ any no claims bonus that you may have earned.
 It may be worth asking each company what their policy is about no claims bonuses.